mozilla-mobile/firefox-ios/BrowserKit/Sources/SiteImageView/README.md

 # General

-All caching of URL's and images are managed by the SiteImageView system.
-These are automatically expired after 30 days of no use.
+All caching of URL's and images are managed by the SiteImageView system, they are cached both locally and to disk.
+The disk caches are automatically expired after 30 days of no use so they don't grow too big over time.

 # Future development